Meeta Sengupta is a writer, speaker and advisor on education with a cross country perspective on policy, skills and pedagogies.

 Meeta Sengupta is a writer, speaker and advisor on education and skills.
 She designs institutional interventions to meet organisational learning goals.
 She connects the dots across silos of policy, research and practice to write a number of columns and blogs (including the Times of India, The Daily Pioneer, Forbes etc.) where she shares ideas and solutions with the education community.
 Meeta has advised education innovators, budget private schools, universities and foundations.
 She has consulted on governance operations, leadership, gamification, storybuilding, growth strategies and more.

-She has been a member of the FICCI (Federation of Indian Chambers of Commerce and Industry) Skills Development Forum, and is on the National Council of NISA (National Independent Schools Alliance) of budget private schools in India.
+Meeta W Sengupta is a Fellow of the Salzburg Global Seminar, and a Fellow of the Royal Society of Arts.
+(FRSA).
 Meeta is the founder of #EduIn, an online discussion that brings hundreds of participants together every month on key education issues.
-She has been the Senior Advisor, Centre for Civil Society and is on the India Advisory Board of STIR Education that gathers micro-innovations in schools.
-Meeta W Sengupta is a Fellow of the Salzburg Global Seminar.
+She has been the Senior Advisor, Centre for Civil Society and is on the India Advisory Board of STIR Education that works on teacher quality.
+She was a member of the FICCI (Federation of Indian Chambers of Commerce and Industry) Skills Development Forum, and on the National Council of NISA (National Independent Schools Alliance) of budget private schools in India.
 She speaks regularly at events – both as a keynote speaker and moderator.